The Poisson problem with complex numbers#

 Installation of FEniCSx with complex number support#

-FEniCSx supports both real and complex numbers, meaning that we can create a function spaces with real valued or complex valued coefficients.
+FEniCSx supports both real and complex numbers, so we can create a function space with either real valued or complex valued coefficients.

 import dolfinx